Install Jenkins on Ubuntu in 10 Easy Steps

 Step 7: Now you will be able to access the Jenkins server on port 8080 from localhost or using the IP address as shown below.

 Step 8: As you can see in the above image, you need to provide the administrative password.
 You can get the password using the following command.

 sudo cat /var/lib/jenkins/secrets/initialAdminPassword

 Copy the password and click continue.

 Step 9: Next, you will be asked to configure plugins as shown below.
 Select the “Install Suggested Plugins” option.
 This will install all the required plugins for building your projects.
 It will take a few minutes to install the plugins.

 Step 10: Once installed, You need to create a user with password and click “save and finish”

 Click “Start Using Jenkins” and it will take you to the Jenkins Dashboard.
 Log in using the username and password that you have given in step 8.

-If you are a docker user, you can Configure Jenkins using the following commands.
+If you are a docker user, you can run Jenkins on a docker container.